-The Norton Series on Equity and Justice in Education is a publishing home for books that translate critical, transformative equity and justice models and ideas into on-the-ground educational practice.
-The series concept is built around a set of questions that we invite potential authors to address, applying equity and justice thought to practices that result in unfair distributions of educational opportunities and experiences.
-These inequities may be related to any number of entrenched problems, including: racism, economic injustice, sexism, heterosexism, transphobia, and ableism.
+The Norton Series on EQUITY AND SOCIAL JUSTICE IN EDUCATION is a publishing home for books that translate critical and transformative equity and social justice theories to on-the-ground educational practices.
+The series’ concept is built around a set of questions that we invite potential authors to address.
+Particularly, we are interested in authors who apply critical equity and justice lenses to reveal unfair distributions of educational opportunities and experiences for students who are historically and presently marginalized, such as Students of Color, students with varying abilities, students experiencing poverty, LGBTQIA students, and multilingual learners.
+These inequities may be related to any number of entrenched problems including but not limited to racism, white supremacy, neoliberalism, economic injustice, sexism, heterosexism, consumerism, transphobia, and ableism.

-What do critical theories—critical race theory, queer theory, critical disability theory, and LatCrit theory, for example—look like in everyday teaching and leadership practices?
+What do critical theories—critical race theory, queer theory, critical whiteness studies, critical disability theory, and LatCrit theory, for example—look like in everyday teaching and educational leadership practices?

-What are the most high-impact equity and justice models being implemented by schools and school districts?
-What makes them high-impact?
-What sorts of initiatives commonly pass for “equity and justice” but reproduce inequitable and unjust conditions?
+In K-12 schools and school districts, what are the most equitable and just approaches being implemented today?
+What makes them most equitable and effective?
+What sorts of initiatives, educational policies, and teaching practices commonly pass for “equity and justice” but reproduce inequitable and unjust conditions?

 What would popular educational interventions—social-emotional learning, trauma-informed practices, restorative justice, mindfulness, positive behavior interventions, and others—look like if they were formulated and implemented through a racial justice, queer justice, economic justice, and other-justice-oriented lens?
 What are the dangers of not conceiving and implementing these initiatives through an equity and justice lens?